Data-Augmented Deep Learning for Downhole Depth Sensing and Validation: Introduction

-\begin{itemize} \item We develop a system integrated into downhole tools, called the Signal Collecting Vessel (SCV), illustrated in Fig.~\ref{fig2}.
-The SCV samples original CCL signal within wellbores or pipes, converts them to digital format, and stores them as waveforms for dataset construction. \item We propose two neural networks models for collar signal recognition that serve as benchmarks for evaluating data preprocessing methods, as illustrated in Fig.~\ref{fig3}.
+The main contributions of this paper are as follows: \begin{itemize} \item We develop a system integrated into downhole toolstring, called the Signal Collecting Vessel (SCV), illustrated in Fig.~\ref{fig2}.
+The SCV samples raw CCL signals downhole and converts them to digital format, and stores them as waveforms for dataset construction. \item We propose two neural networks models for collar signature recognition that serve as baselines for evaluating data preprocessing methods, as illustrated in Fig.~\ref{fig3}.
 The first model, Thin AlexNet (TAN), is modified from AlexNet -- a classic and proven architecture in pattern recognition.
-The second model, Miniaturized AlexNet (MAN), is a simplified version of TAN with fewer layers. \item We propose several data augmentation methods for preprocessing original waveforms to enhance model training performance, including normalization, label distribution smoothing (LDS), label smoothing regularization (LSR), time scaling, cropping and translation, amplitude jittering, noise injection, and multiple sampling. \item We conduct extensive experiments across various configuration combinations to validate our methods.
+The second model, Miniaturized AlexNet (MAN), is a simplified version of TAN with fewer layers. \item We propose several data augmentation methods for preprocessing original waveforms to enhance model training performance, including normalization, label distribution smoothing (LDS), label smoothing regularization (LSR), time scaling, cropping and translation, amplitude jittering, noise injection, and multiple sampling. \item We conduct extensive experiments across various configuration combinations with filed CCL logs to validate our methods.
 Results demonstrate that standardization, LDS, and random cropping are fundamental requirements for models training, while LSR, time scaling, and multiple sampling significantly enhance model generalization capability. \end{itemize}